Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading Change.”

 Don’t make the mistake of processing the change for yourself, then moving five steps ahead of your employees and expecting them to catch up.
 You have to meet people where they are in order to get them where you want them to be.

-Before you start implementing anything, make sure you have considered exactly how the change will affect every aspect of your organization and how you will measure success.
+Before you start implementing a change management plan, make sure you have considered exactly how the change will affect every aspect of your organization and how you will measure success.

 Ask the following questions:

-Once you’ve answered these questions, you can start developing your plan.
+Once you’ve answered these questions, you can start developing your change management plan.

-How are your stakeholders communicating the change?
+How are your stakeholders communicating the change initiatives?
 Are they open to feedback?
-You need key personnel in your company to back your plan for change and help you implement it.
+You need key personnel in your company to buy-in to your change management plan and help you implement it.
 Without their support, your efforts are doomed.

 A lack of communication around the change has negative results on your employees as well.
 If kept in the dark, employees will create and share their own ideas of what they think is going on.
 This leads to rumors and mistrust of management.

-Your employees’ feedback is vital to your change initiative.
+A clear and effective communication strategy is key, and your employees’ feedback is vital to your change management plan.
 Your employees need open avenues to communicate their concerns, and you need to know if your change is not working as intended, so you can make adjustments.

 3. Not fully understanding how it will affect your employees

-You have to be explicit about the changes to your organization will affect individual employees.
+You have to be explicit about how your change efforts will affect individual employees or departments in your organization.
 Will their job duties change?
 How will they benefit?
 Why is the change important to your organization?

 Review your processes, policies, tools and resources.
 Make sure there’s clear alignment between them and your workforce.
 Do they have everything they need to do their job as efficiently and effectively as possible?
 You may need to provide additional equipment or training to get your employees up to speed on new initiatives.

-Before you roll out your new initiative to a whole department or to the entire company, test your changes with a small group of people so that you can make adjustments, if necessary.
+Before you roll out your new change management plan to a whole department or to the entire company, test your changes with a small group of people so that you can make adjustments, if necessary.
 Get the test group’s feedback and communicate it to all other employees, so they know you’re listening to their perspective and willing to learn from it.

-And when it’s finally time to put the new plan in place larger group, be sure to check in with your employees regularly.
+And when it’s finally time to put the new plan in place for the larger group, be sure to check in with your employees regularly.
 Talk directly to them.
-Get input on how things are going and if there is anything that that could make their job easier or more productive.
+Get input on how things are going and if there is anything that could make their job easier or more productive.

-You get what you measure, so track the progress of your change.
-Conduct training on the changes and its effects.
-This will help you employees be more confident about doing things differently.
+You get what you measure, so track the progress of your change by choosing important key performance indicators (KPIs).
+Conduct training sessions on the changes and its effects.
+This will help your employees be more confident about doing things differently.
+Consider having a roadmap with milestones that employees can follow along as they learn the new process.

 Expect that you will encounter resistance to the change somewhere along the way, and have a plan on how to deal with negativity – don’t just accept that not everyone is happy or will be happy.

-Keep the lines of communication clear and open throughout the entire process and well after the new initiatives have been implemented.
+Keep the lines of communication clear and open throughout the entire process and well after the new change management plan has been implemented.
 Ignoring the concerns of your employees can lead to disgruntled staff members going “underground” to subvert the change without the knowledge of you or other management personnel.

 5. Not recognizing a job well done